Local asymptotics of selection models with applications in Bayesian selective inference

-A significant body of methodological research in selective inference has been developed for Gaussian models, partly because they allow for tractable analytical procedures in some common contexts; see e.g. \cite{leeetal}.
+Within the selective inference literature, much of the methodology for selection models has focused on Gaussian data, typically assuming a known (or consistently estimable) covariance structure.
+A central reason is that Gaussian models enable a natural treatment of nuisance parameters through standard conditioning arguments; see e.g. \cite{leeetal}.
 As a result, the theoretical properties of selection models within this setting are well understood, both from the frequentist and the Bayesian positions.
-The main contribution of this work is the identification of an asymptotic connection between general parametric selection models and Gaussian ones, thereby providing a uniform framework for analyzing the properties of the former and therefore deriving powerful theoretical insights.
+The main contribution of this work is the identification of an asymptotic connection between general parametric selection models and Gaussian ones, thereby providing a uniform framework for analyzing the properties of the former and deriving powerful theoretical insights from studying the latter.

 More broadly, this paper contributes to the literature on non-standard asymptotics by establishing a limiting behavior which deviates from the standard Gaussian framework.
 We show that, under mild regularity conditions, a sequence of selection models from a parametric distribution is asymptotically equivalent to a sequence of selection models derived from a Gaussian location model, which, in contrast to standard asymptotics, can be highly asymmetrical if the selection effect is significant (Section \ref{SEC: SLAN}).
 The relevant Gaussian models inherit a selection mechanism for the mean parameter that often depends on both the original model and the underlying data-generating parameter in an intricate manner, as illustrated in the examples of Sections \ref{SEC: exponential} and \ref{SEC: gaussian}.
 This showcases the unconventional nature of the analysis, compared to standard asymptotic theory, and underscores the need for careful consideration of the appropriate asymptotic framework for inference.